benarch/oci-cli/scripts/oci-compute-shape-change/README.md

 oci compute image-shape-compatibility-entry add --image-id "<image-id>" --shape-name "$shape" done
 ```
-4. on a computer has OCI CLI installed, give permissions to this file (oci-compute-shape-list-add.sh) in order to be able to run it and execute the script.
+4. on a computer with OCI CLI installed, give permissions to this file (oci-compute-shape-list-add.sh) in order to be able to run it and execute the script.

 [//]: # (Links reference)